Margarita Cocktails - best recipes and history

 To salt the glass, run a lime wedge around the outside of the glass' rim and then roll the rim in salt rather than dipping the rim into juice and then salt.
 The dipping method coats the inside of the glass with salt which is inevitably washed into the cocktail so polluting it with too much salt.

-Remembering the true categorisation above, the Margarita can loosely be categorised as being a Tequila Sour, a Tequila Sidecar or a Tequila Daisy, but it is now such a well-known and served drink that it has become a category of cocktail in itself with numerous variations.
+Remembering the true categorisation above, the Margarita can loosely be categorised as being a Tequila Sour, a Tequila Sidecar or a Tequila Daisy, but it is now such a well-known and popular drink that it has become a category of cocktail in itself with numerous variations.
 It even has its own day, Margarita Day which falls on the 22nd February each year.

 Blood Orange Margarita